Section 7: Child Protection Conferences

 Reports from Children's Social Care and agencies in contact with the family should be provided to parents and to the child where the child is of sufficient age and understanding, at least two working days in advance of the Conference.

-Reports and sufficient copies should be made available to the Conference Chairperson as soon as possible and always be at least two working days of the Conference.
+Reports and sufficient copies should be made available to the Conference Chair as soon as possible and always be at least two working days before an ICPC and five working days before an RCPC

 - A chronology of significant events and agency and professional contact with the family, incorporating relevant historical information;